awsdocs/amazon-eks-user-guide/doc_source/cni-network-policy.md

 By default, there are no restrictions in Kubernetes for IP addresses, ports, or connections between any Pods in your cluster or between your Pods and resources in any other network\.
 You can use Kubernetes *network policy* to restrict network traffic to and from your Pods\.
 For more information, see [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) in the Kubernetes documentation\.

 If you have version `1.13` or earlier of the Amazon VPC CNI plugin for Kubernetes on your cluster, you need to implement a third party solution to apply Kubernetes network policies to your cluster\.
-Version `1.14` or later of the plug\-in can implement network policies, so you don't need to use a third party solution\.
+Version `1.14` or later of the plugin can implement network policies, so you don't need to use a third party solution\.
 In this topic, you learn how to configure your cluster to use Kubernetes network policy on your cluster without using a third party add\-on\.

 Network policies in the Amazon VPC CNI plugin for Kubernetes are supported in the following configurations\.
-+ New Amazon EKS clusters of version `1.25` and later\.
++ Amazon EKS clusters of version `1.25` and later\.
 + Version 1\.14 or later of the Amazon VPC CNI plugin for Kubernetes on your cluster\.
 + Cluster configured for `IPv4` or `IPv6` addresses\.
 + You can use network policies with [security groups for Pods](security-groups-for-pods.md)\.
 With network policies, you can control all in\-cluster communication\.
 With security groups for Pods, you can control access to AWS services from applications within a Pod\.
 + You can use network policies with *custom networking* and *prefix delegation*\.

 ## Considerations<a name="cni-network-policy-considerations"></a>
-+ Network policy in the Amazon VPC CNI plugin for Kubernetes isn't available for cluster
 + When applying Amazon VPC CNI plugin for Kubernetes network policies to your cluster with the Amazon VPC CNI plugin for Kubernetes , you can apply the policies to Amazon EC2 Linux nodes only\.
 You can't apply the policies to Fargate or Windows nodes\.
 + If your cluster is currently using a third party solution to manage Kubernetes network policies, you can use those same policies with the Amazon VPC CNI plugin for Kubernetes\.
 However you must remove your existing solution so that it isn't managing the same policies\.
 + You can apply multiple network policies to the same Pod\.
 When two or more policies that select the same Pod are configured, all policies are applied to the Pod\.